×

 The best oils for eczema have much lower (if any) concentration of oleic acid, with high concentrations of soothing, hydrating fatty acids like linoleic acid.

-Olive oil is not effective at keeping the skin hydrated; one study showed that mineral oils prevented trans-epidermal water loss 170 times more effectively than olive oil did(4).
+Olive oil is not effective at keeping the skin hydrated as other oils like jojoba or argan; one study showed that mineral oils prevented trans-epidermal water loss 170 times more effectively than olive oil did(4).

 Olive oil can make your skin more susceptible to irritation from detergents, fragrances and preservatives by injuring the skin barrier.

-For those reasons, olive oil is not recommended if you have a history of frequent skin allergies.
+For those reasons, olive oil is not recommended if you have a history of frequent skin allergies, eczema, or very dry skin.

 benefits of olive oil